awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-quickstart.md

 ------

 **1** `SSM-SessionManagerRunShell` is the default name of the SSM document that Session Manager creates to store your session configuration preferences\.
 You can create a custom session document and specify it in this policy instead\.
-You can also specify the AWS\-provided document, `AWS-StartSSHSession`, for users who are starting sessions using SSH\.
+You can also specify the AWS\-provided document `AWS-StartSSHSession` for users who are starting sessions using SSH\.
 For information about configuration steps needed to support sessions using SSH, see [\(Optional\) Enable SSH connections through Session Manager](session-manager-getting-started-enable-ssh-connections.md)\.

 **2** If you specify the condition element, `ssm:SessionDocumentAccessCheck`, as `true`, the system checks that a user has explicit access to the defined session document, in this example `SSM-SessionManagerRunShell`, before a session is established\.
 For more information, see [Enforce a session document permission check for the AWS CLI](getting-started-sessiondocumentaccesscheck.md)\.

 **3** The `kms:GenerateDataKey` permission enables the creation of a data encryption key that will be used to encrypt session data\.
-If you will use AWS Key Management Service \(AWS KMS\) encryption for your session data, replace *key\-name* with the ARN of the customer master key \(CMK\) you want to use, in the format `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`\.
-If you won't use AWS KMS key encryption for your session data, remove the following content from the policy:
+If you will use AWS Key Management Service \(AWS KMS\) encryption for your session data, replace *key\-name* with the Amazon Resource Name \(ARN\) of the customer master key \(CMK\) you want to use, in the format `arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-12345EXAMPLE`\.
+If you won't use AWS KMS key encryption for your session data, remove the following content from the policy\.

 ```
 ,